-Appalachian Oak-Pine Forest
+Appalachian Oak-Pine

 Description: Appalachian oak-pine forests occur on sandy or rocky soils, on slopes, ravines, or in pine barrens.
 The canopy is dominated by any of several oak species, with white pine making up at least 25% of the total cover.
 On rocky slopes, the canopy abundance of pitch pine could be greater than that of white pine at some sites.
-The shrub layer is dominated by acid soil dependant shrubs such as lowbush blueberry and huckleberry.
-The herbaceous layer is usually sparse and low in species diversity (Edinger et al. 2002).
+The shrub layer is dominated by acidic soil dependant shrubs such as lowbush blueberry and huckleberry.
+The herbaceous layer is usually sparse and low in species diversity SGCN found here include the timber rattlesnake.

-Range: This community is currently known from the Catskill Mountains, the Eastern Adirondack Low Mountains (Lake George Valley), the St., Lawrence Valley, the central High Allegheny Plateau, and the Lake Ontario Lake Plain.
+Range: This community is currently known from the central High Allegheny Plateau, and the Lake Ontario Lake Plain, as well as located in the Catskill Mountains, the Eastern Adirondack Low Mountains (Lake George Valley), and the St. Lawrence Valley.